 1. Flexibility – the IRS mileage rate is too standardized

-2. Accuracy – only a data-driven reimbursement rate is best
+2. Accuracy – a data-driven reimbursement rate is best

 The reason the IRS mileage rate under-reimburses low-mileage drivers and over-reimburses high-mileage drivers has to do with the fixed costs of vehicle ownership.
 These costs include insurance, license, taxes, and depreciation.
-Because the employer requires the employee to use a personal vehicle for work, the employer is obligated to offset not only the mileage-based costs of business travel, but also the business portion of the costs of ownership.
+An employer is obligated to offset not only the mileage-based costs of business travel, but also the business portion of the costs of ownership.

-When a reimbursement is based entirely on mileage, an employee has to drive a certain number of miles to recover these fixed costs, and then an additional number of miles to recover the operational costs.
-And typically insurance and depreciation account for 60% of the annual cost of a vehicle.
-In a state like Michigan, which has very high auto insurance rates, that percentage could be even higher.
+When a reimbursement is based entirely on mileage, an employee has to drive a certain number of miles to recover these fixed costs, plus additional miles to recover the operational costs.
+Typically, insurance and depreciation account for 60% of the annual cost of a vehicle.
+In a state like Michigan, which has high auto insurance rates, that percentage could be even higher.

-For drivers with small, expensive territories and drivers forced to work temporarily from home, a mileage-based reimbursement will not accurately cover costs.
-The same employer could simultaneously be overpaying an employee with a large but inexpensive driving territory, racking up lots of miles with much lower per-mile costs.
-This company instead needs a reimbursement approach that takes fixed costs into account regardless of mileage, along with vehicle cost data specific to particular regions.
+For drivers with small, expensive territories a mileage-based reimbursement will not cover costs.
+The same employer may also be overpaying an employee with a large but inexpensive territory, racking up lots of miles with much lower per-mile costs.
+This company needs a reimbursement approach that takes fixed costs into account regardless of mileage, along with vehicle cost data specific to particular regions.